SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/technical-documentation.md

 You can try the API directly from the documentation, or you can use other application (e.g. PostMan)

-To use the API you will need to send 2 Headers in the request, as required in the documentation: X-AppId e X-AppSecret
+To use the API you will need to send 3 Headers in the request, as required in the documentation: X-AppTenant, X-AppId and X-AppSecret

 You can also check our open source site and check some examples of using the API: https://github.com/SkillsWorkflow/api-demos

 If you need to, please request the test (UAT) environment credentials for your Agency:

+- X-AppTenant
-- AppId
+- X-AppId
-- AppSecret
+- X-AppSecret

 Example on how to get all companies: